 In his teen years, Mozart took several trips to Italy with his father.
 There, they played concerts for Italian nobles.
 He also continued to write new works.
 In addition to Italian operas, he created many concertos for both violin and piano.

 In 1781, Mozart moved to Vienna, Austria.
 There, he would rise to great fame as a composer and performer.
 He married his wife, Constanze, in 1782.
 They had six children, but only two survived infancy.

 In Vienna, Mozart was influenced greatly by the works of other composers.
 This included Bach, Handel, and Haydn.
 One of his operas, Die Entführung, was very successful.
 He soon became famous all over Europe.
 The money he made allowed Mozart and his family to live an extravagant lifestyle.

 Unfortunately, Mozart’s good fortune would not last.
 He had money problems despite composing new works at a rapid pace.
 In his final years in Vienna, he wrote some of his most famous symphonies, concertos, and operas.
 This included The Marriage of Figaro, Don Giovanni, and The Magic Flute.

 Mozart died in 1791 at the age of 35.
 Some people believe he was poisoned by a rival.
 But experts suspect that he died of rheumatic fever.
 He had struggled with this condition several times over the course of his life.

-At the time of his death, Mozart was widely-considered to be one of the greatest composers of all time.
-During his life, he composed over 600 works, many of which are believed to be some of the best examples of symphonic, operatic, choral, and chamber music.
+At the time of his death, Mozart was widely thought to be one of the greatest composers of all time.
+During his life, he composed over 600 works.
+Many of these are said to be some of the best examples of symphonic, operatic, choral, and chamber music.